Frequently Asked Questions

 Who are we?

 We are a Christian organisation committed to upholding the truth of the gospel of Christ.
-In this age, more than ever, truth is a quality and concept that is being eroded in our very eyes, including in the church.
+In this age, more than ever, amongst Christians.

 In Matthew 5:16, as the church, we are to let our light shine before the world that they may see our good works and glorify God.

-Ironically, we see that the church is becoming more and more a reflection of the culture.
+Ironically, we see that Christians are becoming more and more a reflection of the culture.
 The world is of course applauding this.
 It is the master scheme of the enemies of God.

-BYC is therefore committed to seeing the church built-up on the truth of the gospel of Christ.
-That is at the core of what BYC is about.
+We are therefore committed to helping build-up Christians at the family level in the truth of the gospel of Christ.
+That is at the core of what we are about.

 This is anchored on the scriptures in Matthew 16:16-18, which says, …thou art the Christ, the Son of the living God …upon this rock I will build my church; and the gates of hell shall not prevail against it.